Saving Taxes as an Entrepreneur: Smart Tips

 Sources & References

-Official website of the Tax Authorities with information about taxes and regulations for entrepreneurs.
+Official website of the Tax Administration with information about taxes and schemes for entrepreneurs.

-Website of the KvK with information and advice for entrepreneurs, including tax tips.
+Website of the KvK with information about entrepreneurship, legislation, and schemes.

-Website of the national government with general information about laws and regulations in the Netherlands.
+Website of the Dutch government with general information about legislation and regulations in the Netherlands.

 More articles